-The Parent and its subsidiaries are engaged in business activities that include the development, purchase, and sale of their own real estate, lease of own real estate, managing both residential and non-residential real estate, and offering general building construction services.
-The NACE code of the principal business activity is: 7032Z, i.e. property management services.
+The Parent's and its subsidiaries' business activities comprise development, purchase and sale of own real estate, lease of own real estate, management of residential and non-residential real estate, general activities involving construction of buildings, and construction.
+The PKD code of the principal business activity is: 7032Z, i.e. property management services.